isomerpages/mlaw-corp/_covid19/17-b-process.md

 Where the Counterparty or his assignee has lodged a Notice of Objection and/or Notice of Compensation and they are acknowledged by the Registrar, the Registrar will appoint an Assessor(s) to first make a determination on:

 * The Claimant’s eligibility for relief under the Framework and the date of termination of the contract if the Claimant is eligible (in respect of a Notice of Objection) and/or
-* The landlord’s eligibility for the compensation and the amount of compensation (in respect of a Notice of Compensation), without making a determination on the adjustment of rights and obligations under the contract.
+* The landlord’s eligibility for the compensation and the amount of compensation (in respect of a Notice of Compensation),

+<u>without</u> making a determination on the adjustment of rights and obligations under the contract.

 After the determination(s) on the above issues have been made, if the Claimant is determined to be eligible and the contract is terminated, the parties are encouraged to negotiate and agree on the adjustment of rights and obligations under the contract.
 If an agreement is reached, the parties should inform the Registrar **<u>within 7 days</u>** from the date of the determination(s).

 If the Registrar does not hear from the parties **<u>within 7 days</u>** from the date of the determination(s), the Registrar will proceed to appoint Assessor(s) to make a determination on the adjustment of rights and obligations of the parties and their assignees upon the termination of the contract.

 <u>Where no Notice of Objection and/or Notice of Compensation, and only Notice for Adjustment is lodged</u>

 Where the Counterparty or his assignee has not lodged a Notice of Objection and/or Notice of Compensation and only a Notice for Adjustment is lodged, the Registrar need not appoint an Assessor to make a determination on the Claimant’s  eligibility for relief under the Framework and the date of termination of the contract.
 Instead, the Registrar will appoint an Assessor to make a determination on the adjustment of rights and obligations of the parties and their assignees upon the termination of the contract under the Framework.

 <u>Mode of hearing</u>

 The hearing will generally be conducted <u>over email</u>.
 The Assessor(s) may request for clarifications or further documents by email.
 If the Assessor(s) is of the opinion that the interest of justice would be better served by an <u>online or physical hearing</u>:
 * Online hearings will be conducted via Webex.